Normanby Local History Logo And Banner

 from WebMaster: Thanks Eric for sending that information.

 I have fixed the display issue of the band photo on our Message Board - sorry about that!
-However you can display a larger version of this photo via that on this Appeals page (but not on the Message Board pages - a technical problem!).
+However you can display a larger version of this photo via that on this Appeals page (but not on the Message Board pages - a technical problem!
+Problem since resolved - so can now display large versions of the small images on the Message Board!).

 I hope you can then confirm whether he is your grandfather?